vuesion/vuesion/docs/guide/build.md

 Now you want to bring your app online, it should be fast and optimized.
 You want the full package, the PWA package.

-In the development-mode you have non-optimized code, source maps and all the good things you need to write good code.
+In the development-mode, you have the non-optimized code, source maps and all the good things you need to write good code.

-But in production you don't want to have unnecessary code, it should be as small as possible.
+But in production you don't want to have the unnecessary code, it should be as small as possible.

 ## Optimize your build

 In order to optimize your app for production, run the command `npm run build`.

-this will optimize your app as followed:
+this will optimize your app as following:

 - it runs the webpack [production mode](https://webpack.js.org/guides/production/)
 - it adds a [service-worker](https://github.com/oliviertassinari/serviceworker-webpack-plugin) to your application to make it a PWA